Back to News

 Rank-and-file union members will vote on the proposed agreement from August 3 to August 22.
 If ratified, the deal will remove a serious threat to the U.S. economy.

 Our attorneys are qualified to handle the full range of transportation matters and labor disputes in all union and non-union circumstances.
-Please reach out to Attorney David Confer, Chair of the Barley Snyder Transportation, Logistics & Trade Industry Group, or to Partner Kevin Moore, Chair of the Barley Snyder Labor Law Practice Team, with any questions.
+Please reach out to any member in our Barley Snyder Transportation, Logistics & Trade Industry Group or in our Barley Snyder Labor Law Practice Team with any questions.

 Related News